Marvel-Advisors-LLC/wazuh-kubernetes/README.md

             └── wazuh-worker-sts.yaml

-## How to avoid breaking Wazuh when updating version
-If you are going to update Wazuh, first make sure to create a snapshot of the indexes you have.
-You can follow the steps on how to create a snapshot [here](#wazuh-indexer-s3-snapshots-configuration).
+Before updating Wazuh, make sure to create a snapshot of your indexes.
+You can follow the steps in the [Wazuh Indexer S3 Snapshots Configuration](#wazuh-indexer-s3-snapshots-configuration) section.

-Once you have your snapshot created, you need to create new PVC's and do not delete the ones you already have.
-We do this because could be the case that you
-update Wazuh and Opensearch could be updated as well, so if the new version of Wazuh doesn't work and you need to go back to the previous version, the version of
-Opensearch won't be downgraded to the previous one, and you cannot change it from the yaml's files, since Opensearch is managed by wazuh indexers, so you'll encounter yourself in a bittle of a trouble.
-For that reasons we update the version with new fresh PVC, if something goes wrong, we set up the previous version with the original PVC's which will have the previous version of Opensearch.
-Once said this, lets start.
+Once your snapshot is created, you should provision new PVCs without deleting the existing ones.
+This approach is recommended because updating Wazuh may also upgrade OpenSearch.
+If the new Wazuh version fails and you need to revert, OpenSearch will not automatically downgrade, and you cannot change its version via YAML files since it is managed by the Wazuh indexer.
+This situation can be problematic.

+By updating Wazuh with fresh PVCs, you ensure that if something goes wrong, you can restore the previous version using the original PVCs, which contain the compatible OpenSearch data.
+With this in mind, let's proceed with the update steps.

 ### 1. Scale down the indexer and manager pods